 The inspector will check capital items are to specification and in appropriate locations.

 Besides checks made before payment, some capital items have an ‘ex-post’ obligation.
 This means the inspector has to check:

 - you still own these items

-- you’re using them for the purposes for which Natural England awarded funding
+- you’re using them for the purposes for which you were awarded funding

 Your agreement will give the number of years these items must be maintained for.

 At the end of the inspection the inspector will review their findings with you to make sure they’re accurate.
 The inspector will do this at the end of their visit or arrange a convenient time for a telephone call.
 It’s important you attend the review.

 - differences between your agreement requirements and what the inspector found during the inspection